 Buttons are another element where we too often settle for standard shapes.
 But in the right setting, something different can be quite welcome.
 These buttons not only have various notched-corners, but they also offer a shape-shifting hover animation as well.

 The use of shaped containers can open up the doors to all kinds of creative looks and layouts.
 And with the advent of techniques such as CSS Grid, it’s now possible to implement shapes on a much larger scale.

-While the examples above may not be a perfect fit for every use case, they are proof that the web is slowly-but-surely moving beyond the basics.
+While the examples above may not be a perfect fit for every use case, they prove that the web is slowly but surely moving beyond the basics.
 So, for your next project, try to literally think outside the box (or circle).